-- for oxygen (in excess of 25 volume percent) and any other oxidants (some of which have a higher oxidising potential than oxygen), the system must be constructed of compatible materials free from flammable materials and cleaned in accordance with the AIGA 012/04 - Cleaning of equipment for oxygen service.
-For certain very powerful oxidants (such as fluorine) pre-passivation of the equipment may be necessary. - for flammable and pyrophoric gases, the system must be purged and free from air and oxidants. - for corrosive gases, the system must be constructed from compatible materials and dried before use.
+- for oxygen (in excess of 23.5 volume percent) and any other oxidants (some of which have a higher oxidising potential than oxygen), the system must be constructed of compatible materials free from flammable materials and cleaned in accordance with the AIGA 012 Cleaning of equipment for oxygen service.
+For certain very powerful oxidants (such as fluorine) pre-passivation of the equipment may be necessary. - for flammable and pyrophoric gases, the system must be purged and free from air and oxidants. - for flammable and pyrophoric gases, the dedicated work area shall comply with the requirements of the local or national regulation. - for corrosive gases, the system must be constructed from compatible materials and dried before use.